2i2c-org/docs/about/pricing/comparison.md

 Right to Replicate
 : These platforms generally run on proprietary infrastructure or platforms, and do not give users the [Right to Replicate](https://2i2c.org/right-to-replicate) their infrastructure on their own.

+User portability
+: Most SaaS platforms use proprietary and service-specific interfaces and infrastructure.
+This means that users tend to learn service-specific skills and their workflows are not as portable to other services and tools.

 OSS Support
 : These platforms generally do not commit significant amounts of their resources to supporting collaborative open source communities.
 However, many of these services run on open source platforms that are controlled by the company offering the service.